 For at least two weeks before any surgery, the patient should refrain from taking aspirin or other medications containing aspirin and non steroidal anti inflammatory medications like ibuprofen, advil or naproxen.
 (WARNING: Children should never be given aspirin because of the risk of developing Reye’s syndrome).
 Dr. Dagan may ask to you to stop taking other medications that may interfere with clotting.

 - Tell Dr. Dagan if the patient or patient’s family has had any problems with anesthesia or clotting of blood.
 If the patient is taking medications, has sickle cell anemia, has a bleeding disorder, is pregnant, or has concerns about the transfusion of blood, Dr. Dagan should be informed.

 - You will be given specific instructions on when to stop eating food and drinking liquids before surgery.
 Generally, we ask to not eat or drink anything 8 hours prior to the surgery which is usually at midnight of the night before.
 These instructions are extremely important, as anything in the stomach may be vomited when anesthesia is induced and cause aspiration of food or water into the lungs.

 After the operation, the patient will be taken to the recovery area.
 Recovery room staff will observe the patient closely until discharge.
 Under normal circumstances, a family member may join you in the recovery area although COVID-19 precautions may restrict the ability to join your loved one until they are discharged.
 A Parent can be present in the recovery area with young child during their recovery.
 Every patient is unique, and recovery time may vary.

-After surgery There are several postoperative problems that may arise.
-These include swallowing problems, vomiting, fever, throat pain, and ear pain.
+After surgery, there are several postoperative problems that may arise.
+These include discomfort or pain with swallowing, vomiting, fever, throat pain, and ear pain.
 Occasionally, bleeding from the mouth or nose may occur after surgery.
-If the patient has any bleeding, your surgeon should be notified immediately.
+If you or your child has any bleeding, notify Dr. Dagan immediately.
 It is also important to drink liquids after surgery to avoid dehydration.
 If bleeding occurs at home, gargle chipped ice water and remain calm.
 Bleeding from the surgical bed of the tonsils occurs in 1% or less of the cases and is commonly treated by cautery of the bleeding vessel either in the office or in the hospital under anesthesia.

 Any questions or concerns you have should be discussed openly with Dr. Dagan.
 When the tonsillectomy patient comes home Most children take seven to ten days to recover from the surgery.
 Some may recover more quickly; others can take up to two weeks for a full recovery.
 The following guidelines are recommended:

 Drinking: The most important requirement for recovery is for the patient to drink plenty of fluids.
 Starting immediately after surgery, children may have fluids such as water or apple juice.
 Some patients experience nausea and vomiting after the surgery although this is not common.
 This usually occurs within the first 24 hours and resolves on its own after the effects of anesthesia wear off.
 Contact Dr. Dagan if there are signs of dehydration (urination less than 2-3 times a day or crying without tears).

 Fever: A low-grade fever may be observed the night of the surgery and for a day or two afterward.
-Contact your physician if the fever is greater than 102º.
+Contact Dr. Dagan if the fever is greater than 102º.

 Breathing: In the early period after surgery snoring and mouth breathing due to swelling in the throat.
 Breathing should return to normal when swelling subsides, 10-14 days after surgery.